azliuu/projects/wordle_game/README.md

 ## Notes

-* In order to accurately mimic Wordle rules, the provided word list should be altered as Wordle changes/updates the official accepted word list.
+* In order to accurately mimic Wordle rules, the `vocabulary.txt`file should be altered as Wordle changes/updates the official accepted word list.